 - Position the track on the laboratory bench in such a way that the pulley wheel hangs over one end of the bench. - Ensure the track is level.
-This is done via an adjustable leg at one end. - Place the cart on the track at the opposite end to the pulley wheel. - You will find a string, with a disk tied to one end and a hook to the other.
-Attach the string to the cart (by simply placing the disk on the cart), and thread the string over the pulley wheel so that the hook hangs down. - Attach a 10 g mass to the hook, and see how this causes the cart to accelerate along the track. - Insert the rectangular metal "flag" into the hole at head of the cart, with the largest surface facing you.
+This is done via an adjustable leg at one end. - Place the cart on the track at the opposite end to the pulley wheel. - You will find a string, with a ring tied to one end and a hook tied to the other.
+Attach the hook to the cart and thread the string over the pulley wheel so that the ring hangs down.
+The weight of the ring will accelerate the cart along the track. - Insert the rectangular metal "flag" into the hole at head of the cart, with the largest surface facing you.
 Make sure the flag is secure and does not move.
-(This can be achieved by lifting it slightly out of the hole.)
+(This can be achieved by lifting it slightly out of the hole).
 The role of the flag is to interrupt the light beam of the photogates (see below).